Zenair Floats

 Q. Shipping from Canada to the USA: How easy is that?

-Q. When building the floats from a Basic Parts Kit (no holes drilled), what documentation do I get to assist me in the building process?
+Q. When assembling floats from a Standard Parts Kit (SPK), what documentation do I get to assist me in the building process?

 A. When you get your float kit, you will also receive: